Health Effects of Chlorine in Drinking Water

 the health risks or taste of drinking water may cause those who consume tap

 water to shift to bottled water, or other beverages.
-These beverages may include
+These beverages may

-greater than those associated with drinking water.
+risks greater than those associated with drinking water.

-To
+To stop

-stop chlorination of drinking water to eliminate the elevated cancer risks from
+chlorination of drinking water to eliminate the elevated cancer risks from

 chlorination by-products would be foolhardy.
 Nonetheless, the data provide